-Note: Candidates opting to appear in TWO subject papers must have a primary choice of paper, which will be their default choice and second choice of paper, which has to be chosen from the allowed combinations given in Table 4.3.
+Note 1.1: Candidates opting to appear in TWO subject papers must have a primary choice of paper, which will be their default choice and second choice of paper, which has to be chosen from the allowed combinations given in Table 4.3.
 Combinations other than the listed ones are NOT allowed.
-Under unforeseen circumstances, GATE 2022 committee has the right to remove certain combinations listed in Table 4.3 at a later date.
+Under unforeseen circumstances, certain combinations listed in Table 4.3 may be removed at a later date.
 In such cases, the fee paid towards the second paper will be refunded to the candidates.
 Also note that the examination centre for candidate to appear for the second paper may be different (but in same city) from that for the first paper due to the infrastructure and scheduling constraints.
-GATE committee is NOT liable for any legal obligations related to this issue.
+No responsibility is assumed for any legal obligations related to this issue.